montyly/gueb/README.md

 ```
 gueb -reil gnome-nettool -func gnome-nettool-entry-points -output_dir results -type 2
 ```
-- type 2 is used to precise that the analysis will be launch on a set on entry point.
+-type 2 is used to precise that the analysis will be launch on a set on entry point.

 GUEB will detect 6 use-afte-free (5 false positives, 1 true positive).
 The real one is located in info_nic_changed :
 <img src="./doc/pics/gnome-nettool1.png" alt="First windows" style="width: 200px;"/>
-From this tree, we can suspect the root of the use-after-free to be located in the function info_get_nic_information.
+From this tree, we can suspect that the root of the use-after-free is located in the function info_get_nic_information.
 We can export the sub-graph of info_get_nic_information leading to the use-after-free with this command :
 ```
 gueb -reil gnome-nettool -func info_get_nic_information -flow-graph-dot